arillo/silverstripe-cleanutilities/Readme.md

 It also gives more functionality to several other sapphire classes.
 For more information, please consult the docs and the example sections.
 ##Installation
 As with all Silverstripe modules, you have to copy cleanutilities folder and all [dependent modules](#Dependencies) into your project's root directory.
 After that you should run dev/build and you are done.
-You should ensure, that you name the module folder "cleanutilities".
+You should ensure, that you name the module folder "silverstripe-cleanutilities".
 If you have to, for some reason, use an other name than the standard one you can set it in _config.php like:

 	CleanUtils::$module = "renamed_cleanutilities";